"Every Where, Every Day, Every Body"

 Adapted from Assess, Address, Assure: Manual for North Carolina’s Local Health Boards.
 Copyright 1993 – Association of North Carolina Boards of Health.

-2. Diagnose and investigate health problems and health hazards in the community.
+Investigate, diagnose, and address health problems and hazards affecting the population

 2. National Association of Local Boards of Health: Being an Effective Local Board of Health Member